-In India, Aegis operates over 30 delivery centres across multiple cities, with each delivery centre having an independent IT setup, be it an Active Directory or an anti-virus server.
+In India Aegis operates over 30 delivery centres across multiple cities, with each delivery centre having an independent IT set up, be it an active directory or an anti virus server.
 Having a distributed architecture brought along the challenge of having distributed data backup solutions and stand-alone storage across the enterprise.

-The management of desktops was an even bigger issue with too many sites and endpoints to look after and manage.
-“Considering we serve multiple customers from all these 30-plus delivery centres, there are a
+The management of desktops was an even bigger issue with too many sites and end points to look after and manage.
+“Considering we serve multiple customers across industries from over 30 plus delivery centres, there are a

 This also had an impact on the lead time to update any changes or install new applications for a specific customer or a new business opportunity.
-“Having a distributed architecture, every site would have its own problems.
-So, when we actually wanted to install anything common across all sites, we had bigger issues,” explains Subramaniyan.
+“Having a distributed architecture every site would have its own problems.
+So, when we actually wanted to install anything common across all sites we had bigger issues,” explains Subramaniyan.

 XenApp.
-Both VDI and XenApp are hosted by 350-plus instances of XenServer.
-Besides these two, some of the other workloads hosted on XenServer are database, application servers, and all Windows Infrastructure Services (AD, DHCP, etc.).
+Both VDI and XenApp are hosted by 350 plus instances of XenServer.
+Besides these two, some of the other workloads hosted on XenServer are database, application servers and all Windows Infrastructure Services (AD, DHCP, etc.).

 During the implementation process, the biggest challenge faced by Subramaniyan’s team was that most of the applications needed to be tested on the VDI for each and every customer that Aegis was serving.
 This entire exercise took the company almost a year to complete considering the large portfolio of customers.

-done, the auditor is able to conduct the checks at the data center level and doesn’t have to visit individual delivery centers.
+done, the auditor is able to conduct the checks at the datacentre level and doesn’t have to visit individual delivery centers.

-Copyright © 2015 Citrix Systems Inc. All rights reserved.
+Copyright © 2017 Citrix Systems Inc. All rights reserved.
 Citrix, GoToAssist and GoToMeeting are trademarks of Citrix Systems Inc., or a subsidiary thereof, and are or may be registered in the U.S. Patent and Trademark Office and other countries.
 All other trademarks are the property of their respective owners.

 Today our IT infrastructure runs like well-oiled machinery, without any issues.
 All that is possible by having the complete set of Citrix solution in our environment.